os3albert/docs/_articles/wireless.md

 ### Basic Troubleshooting

+Easy way is connect the LAN cable to the modem and click UPDATE ALL in the Pop!_Shop, there appear also the missed wifi driver.

 If you’re having problems, try these steps first:

 - Try unplugging the wireless router or modem to reboot it.